TOAST-DOCS/Gamebase/en/unreal-etc.md

 ### Contact

-Gamebase 는 고객 문의 대응을 위한 기능을 제공합니다.
 Gamebase provides features for customer response.

 > [TIP]
 >
-> TOAST Contact 서비스와 연동해서 사용하면 보다 쉽고 편리하게 고객 문의에 대응할 수 있습니다.
-By integrating with TOAST Contact, customer inquiries can be handled with more ease and convenience.
+> By integrating with TOAST Contact, customer inquiries can be handled with more ease and convenience.
-> For more details on TOAST Contact, see the guide as below: 자세한 TOAST Contact 서비스 이용법은 아래 가이드를 참고하시기 바랍니다.
+> For more details on TOAST Contact, see the guide as below:
 > [TOAST Online Contact Guide](/Contact%20Center/ko/online-contact-overview/)

 #### Open Contact WebView

-Gamebase 콘솔에 입력한 **고객 센터 URL** 웹뷰를 나타낼 수 있는 기능입니다.
+Shows the webview of **Customer Center URL** entered on Gamebase console.

-* **Gamebase 콘솔 > App > InApp URL > Service center** 에 입력한 값이 사용됩니다.
+* Value is applied same as **Gamebase Console > App > InApp URL > Service Center**.

 **API**